Our Services

 Diabetic neuropathy stage 1 refers to early nerve changes before you notice clear symptoms.
 Nerve fibers begin to slow or change, but you may feel nothing unusual yet.

 Catching neuropathy at stage 1 gives you the best chance to delay progression.
-If you're curious about your current symptoms, try a free online assessment for Diabetic Neuropathy to better understand what you're experiencing.
+If you're experiencing any of these early warning signs, try Ubie's free symptom checker test to better understand what you're experiencing and get guidance on next steps.

 At stage 2, symptoms become noticeable and may interfere with daily life.
 Nerve damage progresses from small fibers to mixed fiber involvement.